Canada: Related Information

 - If the return visits are regular and lengthy such that it can be shown that he has not developed strong ties abroad then this may assist a finding that he has retained his links with Canada and is therefore resident.

-With a view to deterring tax exiles, the CRA imposes a departure tax on individuals or corporate entities seeking to change residence.
+With a view to deterring tax exiles, the Canada Revenue Agency imposes a departure tax on individuals or corporate entities seeking to change residence.
 Individuals who have been resident in Canada for less than 5 years are exempt from departure tax.
 Under the departure tax all the individual's capital assets are deemed sold at a fair market value on which capital gains tax is payable.

 Non-residents pay tax income tax in respect of certain categories of Canadian source income at the same rates as Canadian citizens.
 Included in the notion of Canadian source income are: